wegrzynkiewicz/tm-resource-tracker/README.md

 A simple and convenient browser application for quick resource management in the popular board game called Terraforming Mars.

-It uses localstorage to store the entertainment state, so you can disable the application.
+It uses localstorage to store the entertainment state, so you can disable the application without worrying about losing the state.

 ## Demo